azhancf/Landing-Page/README.md

 # Landing-Page
-This is a web page from a design in The Odin Project.
+This is a web page for a landing page.
+From the Odin Project